nephio-project/docs/content/en/docs/porch/using-porch/using-authenticated-private-registries.md

 description: ""
 ---

-To enable the Porch function runner to pull kpt function images from authenticated private registries, the system requires the:
+To enable the Porch function runner to pull kpt function images from authenticated private registries, the system requires:

-1. Creation of a kubernetes secret using a docker *config.json* file.
+1. Creating a kubernetes secret using a JSON file according to the Docker config schema, containing valid credentials for each authenticated registry.
 2. Mounting this new secret as a volume on the function runner.
 3. Providing the path of the mounted secret to the function runner using the argument `--registry-auth-secret-path`

 A quick way to generate this secret for your use using your docker *config.json* would be to run the following command:

 ```bash
 kubectl create secret generic <SECRET_NAME> --from-file=.dockerconfigjson=/path/to/your/config.json --type=kubernetes.io/dockerconfigjson --dry-run=client -o yaml -n porch-system